WHO WE ARE

 CEO & Co-Founder

 Christina is a former college athlete who is passionate about using her background in technology to improve the health and well-being of student-athletes.
 This passion is rooted in her own experience as a high school athlete and Division 1 soccer player at Harvard.
 From battling injuries and losing streaks, Christina went on to lead her team in goals, be named Harvard’s ‘Breakout Female Athlete of the Year,’ and help her team win back-to-back Ivy League titles.
 Realizing that investing in the mental side of her training and health was the difference maker in her performance, Christina became invested in making mental support and training accessible to all athletes.
 Prior to MyHuddle, Christina spent a decade working in tech and sports at Fortune 500 companies and fast-growing startups, from ZipRecruiter to TeamSnap to Under Armour Connected Fitness.
-She holds an MBA from Stanford where she served as a Graduate Student Mentor to Varsity Athletes and today serves on the Harvard Soccer Alumni Board and Leadership Council for Positive Coaching Alliance.
-When she's not working on MyHuddle, you'll likely find her trekking up a hiking trail, trying to catch a wave on a surfboard, or downward dogging on a yoga mat.
+She holds an MBA from Stanford where she served as a Graduate Student Mentor to Varsity Athletes and today serves on the Harvard Soccer Alumni Board.

 Curtis VandenBerg, MD

-Curtis is an Orthopaedic Surgeon and the Surgical Director of Sports Medicine at Children’s Hospital Los Angeles.
+Curtis is an Orthopaedic Sports Medicine Surgeon at Children’s Hospital Colorado.
 Growing up as a multi-sport athlete and captain of his high school football and baseball teams, the draw to help young athletes was magnetic as he progressed through medical training.
 After his residency in orthopaedic surgery, Curtis completed two years of advanced fellowship training in sports medicine and pediatric orthopaedics.
 During this time, he served as a team physician for the football and gymnastic teams at his alma mater, the University of Michigan, and treated a variety of athletes - from D1 superstars, to high school athletes, to weekend warriors.
 With all these patients, he began to see a common theme: the mental and emotional side of injury recovery was often just as difficult as physical recovery.
 Realizing that few resources were available, Curtis became inspired to do more to help athletes and the journey to MyHuddle began.
-In his practice today, Curtis serves pediatric and adult patients across Los Angeles and is an Assistant Professor of Clinical Surgery at Keck School of Medicine of USC.
-When he's not treating patients or working on MyHuddle, you'll likely find him somewhere on a road bike, mountain bike, or sipping on his favorite cup of coffee.
+In his practice today, Curtis serves pediatric and young adult patients across the Denver Metro and is an Assistant Professor of Clinical Surgery at CU School of Medicine.

 A Message from the Founders